Bernard Buffet: Personal life and death

+Legacy

 In the 21st century, there has been a renewed spike in interest in the work of Buffet.
-With some successful exhibitions in France and throughout the world.
-In 2016, British author Nicholas Foulkes published Bernard Buffet: The Invention of the Modern Mega-Artist, in which he offers a controversial biographical account of Buffet's life and work.
+His work is particularly popular in Asia and former Soviet Union nations.
+In 2016, Paris's Musée d'Art Moderne held a large retrospective of his work, the first held in France since his death, though its curator acknowledged that it was a risky exhibition given Buffet's lingering reputation as the "ultimate in bad taste".
+Also in 2016, British author Nicholas Foulkes published Bernard Buffet: The Invention of the Modern Mega-Artist, in which he offers a biographical account of Buffet's life and work.